-Losing your parents is an emptiness never truly heals.
-However, you can learn to live with this hole in your heart and ease the pain with good memories, photos and their legacy that we will forever keep in our hearts.
+The loss of a parent leaves a void in our lives that can never be filled.
+However, we can learn to live with this hole, and ease the pain with good memories, photos and a legacy that we will forever keep in our hearts.

-We’d like to invite you to reflect on this and learn more so that you can develop your own strategies to face the difficulties that come with losing your parents.
+We’d like to invite you to reflect on this and to discover some strategies that can help you to face the difficulties that come with losing your parents.

-On the inside, we’re still the same person that needs advice, a loving hug from our father, or the confident look from our mother to offer encouragement in a way that only they can.
+On the inside, we’re still the same person that needs advice from our parents, a loving hug from our father, or our mother’s encouraging gaze, offering us strength and support in a way that only she can.

 You should read: Appreciate People Now, Not When You Lose Them

-Pain is a personal process through which we come to accept the loss of a loved one.
-The grieving process usually occurs in the following stages:
+Grief is a personal process through which we come to accept the loss of a loved one.
+As indicated in a 2013 study published by the journal Psychooncology, the grieving process usually occurs in the following stages:

-Although these are the most common stages and the process usually lasts between 1-3 months, we need to acknowledge that each person will deal with the loss differently.
+Although these are the most common stages, we need to acknowledge that each person deals with loss differently.

-By this we mean that we shouldn’t be offended if a sibling or other family member seems to be unaffected or reacts in an exaggerated manner.
+By this we mean that we shouldn’t be offended if a sibling or other family member overreacts, or seems completely unaffected.
 Pain is channeled in very different ways and not all are equally adept at managing it.

 The loss of our parents can be due to many different reasons.
-It may be a long illness, an accident, an unexpected heart attack…
+It may be a long-term illness, an accident, an unexpected heart attack…

-Sometimes, people may lose a loved one after an argument or misunderstanding that makes it more difficult to accept the loss.
+- Sometimes, people may lose a loved one after an argument or misunderstanding.
+When this happens, it can be much more difficult to accept the loss.

-We can’t turn back time to change things.
-What we can do, however, is to focus our thoughts and emotions on the following: a parent always knows how much their child loves them.
+- We can’t turn back time and fix things.
+What we can do, however, is focus our thoughts and emotions on the following: a parent always knows how much their child loves them.
 There are no hard feelings.

 Also read: Teach Children Happiness, not Perfectionism

-Losing your parents leaves a deep wound that never totally heals.
-However, we can learn to live without them and allow ourselves to be happy by keeping the following in mind:
+Losing your parents leaves a deep wound that never totally heals, cutting right to the core of who we are.
+However, we can learn to live without them and allow ourselves to be happy, as long as we keep the following in mind:

-- Fill your mind with positive memories and of special moments to give you strength and support.
+- Fill your mind with positive memories and special moments that give you strength and support.

 - The best times you had with your father or mother are emotional gifts that you should pass on to your children.
-They’re a legacy of love and affection that will help them to grow as people and get in touch with their roots.
+They’re a legacy of love and affection that will help us to grow as people, putting us back in touch with our roots.